 For many hypothyroid sufferers like me, our bodies don’t convert T4 to T3 properly.
 In the care of doctors who only tested for TSH and T4, my symptoms did not improve if anything they got worse.
 It wasn’t until I changed doctors and my T3 levels were tested and treated with natural desiccated thyroid that I finally felt better and my symptoms improved.
 Thanks to a great thyroid doctor who knew to test my T3 levels, I got my life back.
 It should be about what works best for the patient, unfortunately in mainstream medicine this is often not the case.

-There are binding proteins that attach to thyroid hormones to transport them like little taxis through the blood vessels to cells all over our bodies.
-When they reach the cells, only the unbound “free” hormones can actually be used by the cells.
+Now to add to the complexity of this, there is a difference between Total T4 and Total T3 versus Free T4 and Free T3.
+Thyroid hormones are fat soluble and the blood is mostly water.
+In order for the fat-soluble thyroid hormones to travel through the blood, they need to be bound to protein that act as little taxis to carry the thyroid hormones through the blood vessels to cells all over the body.
+When they reach the cells, the protein needs to be cleaved off because only the unbound “free” hormones can actually enter the cells and perform their necessary functions.
 Therefore Free T4 and Free T3 levels are important.
 Since T3 is the most active useable form of thyroid hormone that can be used in the cells of the body, Free T3 is critically important.
 Unfortunately most mainstream doctors do NOT test for Free T3 levels.
-I’ve heard from many Hypothyroid Mom readers from around the world on my blog, Facebook and Twitter that their doctors refuse to test T3 and even though they are suffering terrible symptoms on T4-only thyroid treatment their doctors refuse to change their protocol.
+I’ve heard from many Hypothyroid Mom readers from around the world on my blog, Facebook and Twitter that their doctors refuse to test Free T3 and even though they are suffering terrible symptoms on T4-only thyroid treatment their doctors refuse to change their protocol.
 This is an absolute tragedy!